Skip to main content

 • Reduced permit paperwork requirements and an increased focus on performance with minimized costs to permitted farms.

-• Increasing incentives for permitted farms to become Michigan Agriculture Environmental Assurance Program verified such as limiting annual reporting requirements.
+• Encouraging permitted farms to become verified in the Michigan Agriculture Environmental Assurance Program by providing incentives like limiting annual reporting requirements.

 • Application of permit standards in force at the time of permit application.